 After all the heavy lifting of editing is done, proofreading assures that no typos remain; it’s a critical part of the quality control process, helping to ensure a good experience for the reader.
 Proofreaders generally charge between $30 and $35 per hour.

 Non-fiction books generally have indexes in the back, so the specific subject matter can be easily found.
 Even traditional publishers charge back their authors for book publishing (it comes out of their royalties).
-If you’re hiring an indexer, expect to pay about $35-$65 per hour for indexing; an average book will cost several hundred dollars to index.
+If you’re hiring an indexer, expect to pay about $35 to $65 per hour for indexing; an average book will cost several hundred dollars to index.